 October, in Roman times known as the eighth month of the year and in old Dutch it used to denote the wine month.
-Nowadays October is also known as Rocktober, a name that makes me want to wear my old patch denim jacket and whip my hair around to live rock music.
+Nowadays October is also known as Rocktober, a name that makes me want to wear my old denim ‘battle’ jacket and whip my hair around to live rock music.
 Also this October I’ve seen some live music, but it’s been a curious collection of events, including opera, musicals and proper rock concerts!

 Opera: The Wasp Factory

 Surprisingly Rocktober for me kicked off with an opera!
 I was one of the lucky fews to get to see the sold-out Wasp Factory at the Royal Opera House.

 Far from the traditional type of opera though as the music was written by Iceland-based composer and musician Ben Frost who ‘is recognised for his experimental music drawing widely on influences of minimalism, post-punk, black metal and noise’.